 Finding the Best Places to Retire Since 2006!

-Overview: When German elites fled oppressive political and social conditions in the mid-1800s, some of them came to the Texas Hill Country in south central Texas and founded Fredericksburg.
-Named after Prince Frederick of Prussia, the town is 75 miles west of Austin and still called Fritztown by some residents.
+When German elites fled oppressive political and social conditions in the mid-1800s, some of them came to the Texas Hill Country in south central Texas and founded Fredericksburg.
+Named after Prince Frederick of Prussia, the town is 75 miles west of Austin and still called Fritztown by some locals.

-Fredericksburg is known for its trove of beautiful, unique 19th-century German architecture - much of the town is listed on the National Register of Historic Places - and for its surrounding peach groves, herb farms and bluebonnet fields.
+Fredericksburg is known for its trove of beautiful, unique 19th-century German architecture - much of the town is listed on the National Register of Historic Places - and for its dozens of wineries, surrounding peach groves, herb farms and bluebonnet fields.
 It is, in fact, one of the most popular tourist towns in Texas.
-The downtown has more than 100 antique stores, boutique shops, candy stores, art galleries, etc. Top-notch German restaurants are in good supply, and there are some wineries, several military museums, a community theater and a farmers' market.
+The downtown has more than 100 antique stores, boutique shops, candy stores, art galleries, wine tasting rooms, etc. Top-notch German restaurants are in good supply, and there are some military museums, a community theater and a farmers' market.
 The Roxbox Theater presents old fashioned rock and roll shows and receives rave reviews.
+The town's Christmas lighting displays are renowned throughout the area.
 Texas German is a local dialect that stems from early immigrants choosing not to speak English.

 Homes styles are eclectic, ranging from very interesting contemporary bungalows to 19th-century stone dwellings.